FastMap: Revisiting Structure from Motion through First-Order Optimization: Method

-The expedience of \cref{eq:epipolar-objective-l2} comes with the side effect that the L2 loss is sensitive to outliers.
-To make the loss function robust but still preserve the benefit of pre-computation, we propose to use \emph{iterative re-weighted least squares (IRLS)}.
+The expedience of Eqn.~\ref{eq:epipolar-objective-l2} comes with the side effect that the L2 loss is sensitive to outliers.
+We propose to robustify the loss function but still preserve the benefit of pre-computation with \emph{iterative re-weighted least squares (IRLS)}.
 The intuition is that if we have an initialization close to the optimum, the L1 loss, which is more robust to outliers, can be approximated by a weighted L2 loss.
 In other words, for some differentiable computed scalar value $z$, we have $ z^2\approx z^2 / |\hat{z}|$, where $\hat{z}$ is the value of $z$ at initialization.
-In our case, after global translation alignment, we already have a good initialization of global poses, so we can compute the absolute epipolar error $|\hat{\epsilon}_{nm}|$ for each point pair, and use them to weight the L2 loss used above to get an approximate robust L1 loss
+In our case, after global translation alignment, we already have a good initialization of global poses, so we can compute the absolute epipolar error $|\hat{\epsilon}_{nm}|$ for each point pair, and use it to weight the L2 loss used above to get an approximate robust L1 loss